 The right of large commercial and industrial customers to elect service from an alternate provider for retail service shall not be limited until such time as the department is no longer in the market for long-term contracts.
 The department shall provide public notice when the department is no longer in the market for long-term contracts.
 This event shall be deemed to be the close of the initial subscription period.

-If, after the initial subscription period has closed, a large commercial or industrial customer elects to leave the department service, the commission may impose a fee equal to the actual costs imposed on the department by the departing customer.
+If, after the initial subscription period has closed, a large commercial or industrial customer elects to leave the department service, the department may impose a fee equal to the actual costs imposed on the portfolio that are directly related to the load of the departing customer.

 Upon conclusion of the initial subscription period, the department shall notify all customers no less than four months in advance of the lapse of any long-term contract.
 Upon such notice customers shall have the right to elect an alternate provider without being subject to the surcharge set forth in sub-section (c) provided that that the aggregated demand of all customers electing an alternative provider at such time shall not exceed the capacity of the lapsing contract.

-.
+This event shall be deemed to be an open subscription period.

+If a large commercial or industrial customer requests service from the department after the initial subscription period or outside of an open subscription period, the department may impose a fee equal to the actual costs imposed on the portfolio that are directly related to the load of the returning customer.

+Any new customer shall have the opportunity to elect service from the department without being subject to sub-section (e).

+Any new customer shall have the opportunity to elect service from an alternative provider during the first 120 days from the date of service initiation without being subject to sub-section (c).

 For purposes of this section, residential and small commercial customers shall be defined as customers with demands less than 500 kW.